felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 find out.

 In 2013, I attended my first laboratory course at college.
-Computational physics.
+Computational Physics.
 Our first lab was to compile a "hello world" program in C. *Cool, I guess.*

 The second lab is to compute gravitational interactions between the earth and the